18F/uswds-jekyll/pages/scinet-x.md

 | Fayetteville, AR | Maricopa, AZ | Wyndmoor, PA |
 | Florence, SC |  |  |

 We are eager to work with the remaining ARS locations to ensure they are ready when network equipment is available for installation.
-Please see the steps (milestones) to the right to be followed in getting a location on our list.
+Please see the steps (milestones) below to be followed in getting a location on our list.
 The SCINet Team is available to answer questions at any step along the way.

 ## Key Milestones for Achieving a high-bandwidth SCINet Connection